Guuzzeji/vidzit-dl/readme.md

 # CLI Tool

->Note: CLI tools have only been tested on Mac OS
+>Note: CLI tools has only been tested on Mac OS

 <p>Run reddit-dl in your terminal and paste in your reddit video url</p>